emacs-mirror/emacs/mps/manual/source/glossary/p.rst

         .. mps:specific::

-            One of the three states an :term:`arena` can be in (the others being the :term:`clamped state` and the :term:`unclamped state`).
+            One of the four states an :term:`arena` can be in (the others being the :term:`clamped state`, the
+            :term:`postmortem state`, and the :term:`unclamped
+            state`).
 In the parked state, no :term:`garbage collection` is in progress, no object motion occurs and the staleness of :term:`location dependencies` does not change.
-Call
-            :c:func:`mps_arena_park` or :c:func:`mps_arena_collect` to
+Call :c:func:`mps_arena_park` or
-            put an arena into the parked state.
+            :c:func:`mps_arena_collect` to put an arena into the parked state.

     perfect fit